-The Museum houses a state-of-the-art digital fabrication laboratory called the Wanger Family Fab Lab, a small-scale workshop for computer-based innovation, design and fabrication.
-The Fab Lab allows you to dream up, design and make almost anything you can imagine using cutting-edge software and equipment.
+The Museum's state-of-the-art digital fabrication laboratory, the Wanger Family Fab Lab, allows you to dream up, design and make almost anything you can imagine using cutting-edge software and equipment.

-MSI’s Wanger Family Fab Lab is one of more than 100 such labs worldwide.
+The Wanger Family Fab Lab is one of more than 500 such labs worldwide.
 They began as a community outreach program at the Massachusetts Institute of Technology and have spread worldwide to rural India, Africa, Europe and across America.
-All Fab Labs share software, equipment and core capabilities, so that people and projects can be shared among all sites.
-Fab Lab users engage in problem-based learning and hands-on fabrication, becoming innovators of new projects and prototypes for limitless use and application.
+All Fab Labs share core software, equipment and capabilities so that projects can be shared among sites.

-What Can You Do in the Fab Lab?
+What you can do in the Fab Lab